cameronboyer/piglatin/PigLatin2/ReadMe.txt

 Form1.h
     Contains the implementation of your form class and InitializeComponent() function.
+    This file has all the method from button clicks.

 AssemblyInfo.cpp
     Contains custom attributes for modifying assembly metadata.

+CWrapper.h
+    Contains the definitions for the c code to be wrapped in c++.

+CWrapper.cpp
+    Contains the declarations for the c++ that is wrapping the c code.

+cFunctions.c
+    Contains the c declarations.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: